Bebe Rexha Flaunts Her Curves In Skintight Black Bodysuit

 “I was kind of scared when I did it, but the response was amazing.
 I mean, people were calling me up being like I’ll help you out, different designers.
 The support was incredible.”

 Even though Rexha ended up with some incredible pieces to wear to the Grammys, the singer admits that she still struggles with body image issues.
-Those insecurities don’t show one bit in this latest Instagram post though, as Bebe oozes with confidence.
+Those insecurities don’t show one bit in this latest Instagram post, though, as Bebe oozes with confidence.

 Bebe Rexha is consistent in showing her social media followers both the good and the bad of her everyday life.
 There are confident moments where she is wearing something stunning like this skintight bodysuit that showcases her curves, and there are times where she lets herself be vulnerable and less than perfect.
-Fans love every version of the gorgeous, honest singer and cannot wait to see how this tour goes for her.
+Fans love every version of the gorgeous, honest singer, and cannot wait to see how this tour goes for her.